kevinfrei/Decode2025/pedroviz/README.md

 toolbox.
 None of them are too complicated, but each have their own sets of weirdness.
 Feel free to reach out to me if you're trying to understand the code, add a feature, or fix a bug.

+On the backend, everything is just written in Typescript.
+It made deployment much easier.
+It's built and served from a `Bun.serve` invocation.
+I'll probably want to figure out how to package it up in a single bundle in the future, but for now, that's good enough.

+The back end code is all served through `index.tsx` which serves up the .ts/.tsx files from the `pedroviz` subdirectory, and runs the stuff in the `server` subdirectory on the backend.

+> > > This is probably a bad way to nest code, if I'm thinking about it

+TODO: Write moar dox